Teaching Resources

 3. Engage in Role-Playing Activities

 Role-playing exercises offer students a safe space to step into someone else’s shoes.
 These activities encourage them to think about how others might feel in various scenarios, such as resolving a conflict or making a group decision.
-For example, this “In Your Shoes” activity uses empathy to explore social awareness by providing insight into the perspectives of different people.
+For example, the “In Your Shoes” activity uses empathy to explore social awareness by providing insight into the perspectives of different people.
 Another version involves shoeboxes with scenarios taped inside, allowing students to engage with real-life situations.
 This experiential learning deepens their understanding of empathy in action.

 4. Create Classroom Norms Around Empathy

 Establishing a culture where empathy is valued encourages students to practice it regularly.
-For instance, one resource in the Global Leaders Classroom Toolkit is a “cheers and chants menu.”
+One resource in the Global Leaders Classroom Toolkit is a “cheers and chants menu.”
 To celebrate someone showcasing empathy, hold up three fingers on each hand to form the letter “W” on each side of your mouth.
 Shape your mouth into an “O” and silently mouth “WOW!”
 Setting norms such as “listen with respect” and “speak with kindness” ensures a supportive environment where every student feels heard and valued.

-Foster a classroom culture rooted in empathy and shared values by downloading our free Global Leaders Class Contract, a tool to help establish classroom norms that foster empathy, respect, and kindness, creating a positive and inclusive learning environment for all.
+Foster a classroom culture rooted in empathy and shared values by downloading our free Global Leaders Class Contract, a tool to help establish classroom norms that foster empathy, respect, and kindness, creating a positive learning environment for all.

 5. Encourage Reflective Discussions